KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/continuous_integration.rst

 Karr Lab test results dashboard (tests.karrlab.org)
 ---------------------------------------------------
-Follow these instructions to use the Karr Lab test results dashboard to review the test results from a CircleCI buid
+Follow these instructions to use the Karr Lab test results dashboard to review the test results from a CircleCI build

 #.
 Create an environment variable in the CircleCI build with the name ``TEST_SERVER_TOKEN`` and value ``jxdLhmaPkakbrdTs5MRgKD7p``
 #.
 Open `http://tests.karrlab.org  <http://tests.karrlab.org>`_ in you browser.
 Once tests results have been uploaded to our tests history server, our test results dashboard will allow you to graphically review test results, as well as the performance of each test over time.